kkruecke/cplus-documentation/notes/variadic-templates.rst

 .. code-block:: cpp

-    template<class...
-Ts> struct tuple; //Forward declaration of primary template
+    //Forward declaration of primary template that takes zero to many type arguments. template<class...
+Types> struct tuple;

-    // Template specializtion for empty list of template arguments, which serves as the
+    // Template specializtion for an empty list of template arguments.
+This is the base class
-    // base struct for tuples.
+    // for tuples.
     template<class...
-Ts> struct tuple<> {
+Types> struct tuple<> {

         tuple() // The default constructor is only include to help exlain the code.
         {